1962 World Series: Aftermath

-The Yankees would return to the World Series the next two seasons for Houk and then Berra when the former moved to the front office in 1963 and 1964, but lost both to the Los Angeles Dodgers and St. Louis Cardinals respectively.
-Then, the Yankee dynasty soon began to crumble under the chains of retiring players and new management, which resulted in a 15 year championship drought.
+The Yankees would return to the World Series the next two seasons for Houk and then Berra when the former moved to the front office in 1963 and 1964, but lost both to the Los Angeles Dodgers and St. Louis Cardinals in four and seven games respectively.
+Then, the Yankee dynasty soon began to crumble under the chains of retiring players and new management, which resulted in a 15-year championship drought.

 For the Peanuts comic strip of December 22, 1962, cartoonist and Giants fan Charles M. Schulz depicted Charlie Brown sitting glumly with Linus, lamenting in the last panel, "Why couldn't McCovey have hit the ball just three feet higher?"
 The January 28, 1963, strip featured a nearly identical scene, except in the last panel Charlie Brown moaned, "Or why couldn't McCovey have hit the ball even two feet higher?"

 During the 1981 Major League Baseball strike, Giants radio flagship KNBR rebroadcast Game 7, electronically re-editing NBC Radio announcer George Kell's description to make it sound as if McCovey's ninth-inning liner had gotten past Richardson, with Alou and Mays scoring to win the game and Series for San Francisco.

 The 1962 Dodgers and Giants were the first among California MLB teams to win 100 games in a season.
-In such seasons by the Giants, Dodgers, Athletics, and Angels (the Padres have yet to win 100 games in a season), those teams have won 100 games or more 17 times, but did not win a World Series in any of those seasons.
-To date, no California team to has won a World Series with 100 wins or more in a single-season.
+In such seasons by the Giants, Dodgers, Athletics, and Angels (the Padres have yet to win 100 games in a season), those teams have won 100 games or more 17 times, but did not win a World Series in any of these seasons.
+To date, no California team to has won a World Series with 100 wins or more in a single season.